ruohaoli/ruohaoli.github.io/_pages/about.md

 ## Welcome!

 Hello!!
-I'm a first-year PhD student in the Hong Kong University of Science and Technology, information hub, CMA.
-My research interests including Human-AI Collaboration, public health, and the application of computer vision.
+I'm a first-year PhD student in the Hong Kong University of Science and Technology, information hub.
+My research interests including:

+- **3D Generation and Reconstruction**
+- **Large Language Models (particularly in the context of Human-AI Collaboration and AI4SCI)**
+- **Multimodal Model Design**

  I'm honored to be supervised by [Prof.Mingming Fan](https://www.mingmingfan.com/) and [Prof. Ge Lin KAN](https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/KAN-GeLin/gelin).
 In the past year(Sep.2023 - May.2024) I was a master student in University of Pennsylvania, majoring in smart cities.
 I got my Bachelor's Degree in Zhejiang University in 2023, supervised by [Prof. Liangsheng Zhang](https://person.zju.edu.cn/0020046) and [Dr. Yuting Xie](https://person.zju.edu.cn/xieyuting).

-### My past study experience
+### My past experience

-My past study includes spatial-temporal data (feel free to check my [portfolio](https://ruohaoli.github.io/portfolio/)), botany(bio-info and horticulture), and Deep Learning for Remote Sensing (recently I'm trying to build a autonomous system to predict the hurricane damage in Puerto Rico based on optimized YOLOv9).
+My past study includes Spatial-Temporal Data Engineering (feel free to check my [portfolio](https://ruohaoli.github.io/portfolio/)), Deep Learning for Remote Sensing, and  Bioinfo (mainly in my Undergraduate).

-### Some interesting Data-Visulization I've done before:
+### Some interesting Data-Visulization I've done before in Penn:

 #### Crime Visulization in Chicago